On this page you will find the options on how to travel from Penang to Phuket in Thailand.

 having to go to Thung Song Junction and then head back down south again

-Personally I would forget about catching a train, but if you really must do the trip by train from Penang to Phuket, then what I suggest you do is :
+Personally I would forget about catching a train, but if you really must do the trip by train from Penang to Phuket, then what I suggest you take this route:

 Connect to the International Express from Padang Besar to Surat Thani train station (which is actually located some 15 kilometres away from the city at Phunpin).

 You will arrive in Surat Thani station around midnight if the train is on time.

 From there you can catch a bus over to Phuket.